nodejs/admin/Moderation-Policy.md

   service advertising, etc.) are subject to immediate moderation.
 * Collaborators may use the Hide feature in the GitHub interface for off-topic posts by non-Collaborators.
-* Members of the Moderation Team or TSC can delete any issues or comments posted by accounts that have been deleted by GitHub.
+* Moderation Team members and TSC voting members can delete any issues or comments posted by accounts that have been deleted by GitHub.
 These accounts show up in the GitHub interface as user `ghost`.
 There is no need to screenshot or document these deletions.

 There are a few examples of moderating non-Collaborator posts: